mikehulluk/morphforge/doc/srcs/installation.rst

  * quantities
  * Cheetah
  * Reportlab (currently hard dep, will be made soft dependancy)
  * To use the NEURON backend, you will need NEURON compiled with python.
+(This also requires libreadline-dev and libncurses5-dev )
  * To build the documentatation, you will need Sphinx and make